karlkemistersheppard/Terminal_App/README.md

 ### Features
 R6	Develop a list of features that will be included in the application.
 It must include:
-- at least THREE features
-- describe each feature
-- Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts:
-- use of variables and the concept of variable scope
-- loops and conditional control structures
-- error handling

 ### Feature 1 (Control Structures)
 ####Feature 1: